sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-flightradar24.md

 2020-11-20 16:35:56 | info | Network thread connecting to 185.218.24.22:8099 for feed XXXX1234
 ```

-Once running, you can visit `http://docker.host.ip.addr:8754` to access the `fr24feed` web interface.
+Once running, you can visit `http://docker.host.ip.addr:8754` to access the `fr24` web interface.
 You can also log onto FlightRadar24's website and click on the your profile button, and then "My data sharing" link to see your statistics.

+## Advanced

+If you want to look at more options and examples for the `fr24` container, you can find the respository [here](https://github.com/sdr-enthusiasts/docker-flightradar24)